Canadian Confederation: British North America Acts

 Confederation was accomplished when the Queen gave royal assent to the British North America Act (BNA Act) on March 29, 1867, followed by a royal proclamation stating, "we do ordain, declare, and command that, on and after the first day of July, one thousand eight hundred and sixty-seven, the provinces of Canada, Nova Scotia, and New Brunswick shall form and be One Dominion, under the name of Canada."
 The act replaced the Act of Union 1840, which had unified Upper Canada and Lower Canada into the united Province of Canada; separate provinces were established under their current names of Ontario and Quebec, respectively.
 July 1 is now celebrated as Canada Day, the country's official national day.

 Confederation is regarded as the creation of a kingdom in its own right and to have "successfully reconciled the physical absence of a geographically distant monarch with a continuing and pervasive presence through the medium of formal representatives and the manner and forms of legal and conventional rules and behaviour associated with British parliamentary and monarchical governance".
-Macdonald had spoken of "founding a great British monarchy" and wanted the newly created country to be called the Kingdom of Canada.
+Macdonald had spoken of "founding a great British monarchy" and wanted the newly created country to be called the Kingdom of Canada, as suggested in the Canadian draft.
 The Colonial Office opposed the term kingdom as "premature" and "pretentious" and felt it might antagonize the United States.
 The term dominion was chosen, instead, to indicate Canada's status as a self-governing polity of the British Empire, the first time it was used in reference to a country.
 When the British North America Act, 1867, was passed in the Parliament in Westminster, the Queen said to Macdonald, "I am very glad to see you on this mission [...]
 It is a very important measure and you have all exhibited so much loyalty."